-Materials are the basic necessity of human existence.
-Materials science and engineering is the foundation of science, technology, and manufacturing.
-As a syncretic discipline hybridizing materials science, engineering, physics, and chemistry, materials science and engineering builds the foundation of aviation, marine engineering, new energy, information technology, renewable resources, and intelligent manufacturing.
-Materials discipline, which covers metals, ceramics, polymers, and composites, is one of the most influential and distinct disciplines in Queen Mary University of London (hereinafter as QMUL).
-The Materials programme of QMUL provides elite education and professional training for students with a thorough grounding in the structure of materials, the properties of materials, the performance of materials and the manufacturing processes and design.
-The discipline has been rated as 5-star by the British government many times.
+Polymer materials are at the cutting-edge inter-discipline of materials science and soft materials.
+It builds the development foundation of many scientific research and industries, such as aviation, new energy, sustainable development, bio-science, health and medicine, information technology, and intelligent manufacturing.
+As a popular programme for undergraduates, Polymer Materials and Engineering in Queen Mary University of London (hereinafter as QMUL) covers metals, ceramics, polymers, and composite with the involvement of chemistry, materials and engineering.
+It is one of the most influential and distinct programmes in QMUL.
+The programme provides elite education and professional training for students with a thorough grounding in the structure of materials, the properties of materials, the performance of materials, the manufacturing processes and design, shaping and applications.
+It has been rated as 5-star programme by the British government for many times.
 A survey conducted by the National Union of Students in 2011 showed that it ranked top 1 in the UK.
-The Materials programmes in Northwestern Polytechnical University (hereinafter as NPU) enjoy a high reputation and a great popularity internationally.
-Materials Science and Engineering of NPU is the National Key Discipline and ranked top 3 among all National Key Disciplines in the 2012 Discipline Evaluation in China.
-NPU also has 6 scientific research and talent-training platforms at national level.
+The Material programmes in Northwestern Polytechnical University (hereinafter as NPU) enjoy a high reputation and a great popularity internationally.
+Material discipline of NPU is the National Key Discipline and ranked top 3 among all National Key Disciplines in the 2012 Discipline Evaluation in China.
+The programmes, Polymer Materials and Engineering is the "Famous Brand Programme" and "Distinctive Programme" of Shanxi Province.

-Approved by the Ministry of Education of China, NPU and QMUL have launched a joint educational institution named Queen Mary University of London Engineering School, Northwestern Polytechnical University (hereinafter referred to as JEI), in order to provide Chinese students with typical British education that emphasises on developing undergraduate students' innovation ability.
-The JEI, which builds on the acknowledged expertise and experience of the two universities and their complementary research strengths in materials science, fully uses educational resource advantages and high-level international cooperation platforms of both universities to provide a high quality degree level education in the programme of Materials Science and Engineering (080401H).
+Approved by the Ministry of Education of China, NPU and QMUL have launched a joint educational institution named Queen Mary University of London Engineering School, Northwestern Polytechnical University (hereinafter referred to as JEI), in order to provide Chinese students with typical British education that emphasizes on developing undergraduate students' innovation ability.
+The JEI, which builds on the acknowledged expertise and experience of the two universities and their complementary research strengths in materials science, fully uses educational resource advantages and high-level international cooperation platforms of both universities to provide a high quality degree level education in the programme of Polymer Materials and Engineering (080407H).
 The programme draws on the academic expertise of both institutions and adopts an international teaching mode with curriculum system, teaching materials, and assessment methods from the UK.
-The mission of this programme is to develop qualified and innovative talents who can study and work transnationally with the knowledge of natural science, materials science and engineering, and social science.
+The mission of this programme is to develop qualified and innovative talents who can study and work transnationally with the knowledge of natural science, polymer materials science and engineering, and social science.
 Students graduate with comprehensive qualities, high professional competencies, a global horizon, a life-long study ability, and recognition of international rules.

-2. Educational Aims
+2. Educational Objectives

-Under the guidance of Marxism, this programme aims to enhance morality and foster talents, to develop qualified and innovative talents who can study and work transnationally with the knowledge of natural science, materials science and engineering, and social science.
+Under the guidance of Marxism, this programme aims to enhance morality and foster talents, to develop qualified and innovative talents who can study and work transnationally with the knowledge of natural science, polymer materials science and engineering, and social science.
 Students graduate with comprehensive qualities, high professional competencies, a global horizon, a life-long study ability, and the recognition of international rules.
-Students who have completed their studies will be able to pursue higher degrees and research within universities in China and internationally or careers in the expanding materials science and manufacturing industry in world famous enterprises.
+Students who have completed their studies are able to pursue higher degrees and research within universities in China and internationally or careers in the expanding materials science and manufacturing industry in world famous enterprises.